pagkly/Zed/Investopedia3/Understanding Rollover Risk.md

 At the beginning of October 2018, the World Bank issued concerns about two Asian nations.
 "Rollover risks are potentially acute for Indonesia and Thailand, given their sizable stocks of short-term debt (around $50 billion and $63 billion, respectively)," it stated.

-The World Bank's concerns had reflected the fact that central banks around the world had been tightening credit and raising interest rates, following the lead of the U.S. [Federal Reserve](https://www.investopedia.com/terms/f/federalreservesystem.asp), which had increased the [federal funds rate](https://www.investopedia.com/terms/f/federalfundsrate.asp) steadily between 2015 and December 2018, from near 0% to 2.25%—resulting in billions in U.S. and foreign investments being pulled from both countries.
+The World Bank's concerns had reflected the fact that central banks around the world had been tightening credit and raising interest rates, following the lead of the U.S. [[Federal Reserve]](https://www.investopedia.com/terms/f/federalreservesystem.asp), which had increased the [[federal funds rate]](https://www.investopedia.com/terms/f/federalfundsrate.asp) steadily between 2015 and December 2018, from near 0% to 2.25%—resulting in billions in U.S. and foreign investments being pulled from both countries.

 However, in the years since, central banks around the world have been lowering interest rates—following the lead of the Fed, which in March 2020, cut the federal funds rate to a range of 0.0% to 0.25% for the second time since the 2008 financial crisis.1 The move was made to support the economy amid the COVID-19 pandemic.
 As of December 2020, the Fed said it intended to keep the fed funds rate in the same range until inflation has risen 2 percent and is on track to moderately exceed 2 percent for some time.2